microvm/microvm-spec/uvm-client-interface.rst

     - ``thread``: A handle to the thread which hit the trap.

+- returns: The client should tell the µVM how to resume execution.

+TODO: Define an extra ``TRAPPED`` state of a stack.

+TODO: The trap handler may dis-associate a thread with its stack and re-associate with another stack.
+The state of the new stack is unknown (but a good client must be sure about its state).

-- returns: The client should tell the µVM whether the trap should return normally with the appropriate return value, or exceptionally with an object reference referring to an object as the exception.
+.. whether the trap should return normally with the appropriate return value, or exceptionally with an object reference referring to an object as the exception.
 See the ``TRAP`` instruction for more details.
 If the client stops the thread, the return value is ignored by the µVM.
+If OSR happened, the return value is also ignored.

 The ``thread`` handle can be used to introspect all states of the stack, including the trap ID which can be obtained as the "current instruction".